RecursiveError/ESPAT/readme.md

 #### Server

-To create a server call function: `create_server(port: u16, server_type: NetworkHandlerType, event_callback: ClientCallback, user_data: ?*anyopaque)` passing
+To create a server you must create a configuration struct: `ServerConfig` this struct contains:
+- `recv_mode` = socket data reception mode, `.active`: the module will send all received data immediately, `.passive`: the module will store the received data in an internal buffer until the user requests the data.
-- port = the port that the server will listen on
+- `port` = the port that the server will listen on
-- server_type = the type of server, servers can be of 3 types: `.default` (default firmware configuration), `.TCP` and `.SSL`.
+- `server_type` = the type of server, servers can be of 3 types: `.default` (default firmware configuration), `.TCP` and `.SSL`.

 (The ESP-AT does not support creating UDP servers, but it is possible to receive data via UDP by initializing a UDP client where the `local_port` parameter is the port on which the device will listen for UDP packets.)

-- event_callback and user_data = a Clientcallback and an optional user parameter, all server connections will share the same callback and parameters.
+- `callback` and user_data = a Clientcallback and an optional user parameter, all server connections will share the same callback and parameters.

+- `user_data` = optional user-defined parameter.
+- `timeout` = optional timeout time for server.

+After configured, create the server by calling: `create_server(ServerConfig)` and passing the settings

 all communication will happen through the event_callback.
 [Network events](#network-events)